Paint.NET: History

-Paint.NET originated as a computer science senior design project during spring 2004 at Washington State University.
-Version 1.0 consisted of 36,000 lines of code and was written in fifteen weeks.
+Paint.NET originated as a computer science senior design project by Rick Brewster during spring 2004 at Washington State University.
+Version 1.0 consisted of 36,000 lines of code and was written in four months.
 In contrast, version 3.35 has approximately 162,000 lines of code.
 The Paint.NET project continued over the summer and into the autumn 2004 semester for both the version 1.1 and 2.0 releases.

 Development continued with one programmer who worked on previous versions of Paint.NET while he was a student at WSU.
 As of May 2006 the program had been downloaded at least 2 million times, at a rate of about 180,000 per month.

 Initially, Paint.NET was released under a modified version of the MIT License, with the exclusion of the installer, text, and graphics.
 However, citing issues with the open source code being plagiarized by others that had rebranded the software as their own and bundled user content without their permission, the availability of the source code was restricted, in December 2007 Brewster announced his intent to restrict access to components of the program (including its installer, resources, and user interface).
 In November 2009, the software was made proprietary, restricting the sale or creation of derivative works of the software.

 Starting with version 4.0.18, Paint.NET is published in two editions: A classic edition remains freeware, similar to all other versions since 3.5.
-Another edition, however, is published to Microsoft Store under a trialware license and is available to purchase for US$7.
+Another edition, however, is published to Microsoft Store under a trialware license and is available to purchase for US$14.99.
 According to the developer, this was done to enable the users to contribute to the development with more convenience, even though the old avenue of donation was not closed.

+In May 2026, Brewster revealed that he obtained the paint.net domain after attempting to do so for 22 years.
+Historically, the editor was hosted on getpaint.net, and according to Brewster, the previous owners of paint.net would not sell the domain and asked for "lots and lots of money".
+In December of the previous year, paint.net began hosting content that impersonated Paint.NET, therefore becoming a clear case of trademark infringement and domain squatting.
+Brewster stated that he was able to obtain the domain afterwards with the help of a lawyer.

+In August 2026, Brewster published Paint.NET Alpha (build 9739), introducing experimental support for running the application under WINE on Linux.